bramlak/k3s-homelab-system/README.md

 ### OS Setup

+Flash the image to the SD card with [Raspberry Pi Imager](https://www.raspberrypi.com/software/).

-Download [Raspberry Pi OS Lite (64-bit)](https://www.raspberrypi.com/software/operating-systems/) (Debian Bookworm or later).
+Choose `Raspberry Pi OS Lite (64-bit)`
 This example uses the headless version.

-Flash the image to the SD card with [Raspberry Pi Imager](https://www.raspberrypi.com/software/).

 In the imager, go to `Edit settings > General`.
 Set hostname (e.g., `cirrus.local`)